jamal1aarab/Integrated-Project-1st-semester/README.md

 3. Run the project.
 > the `main.exe` file for the C application
 > the `main.jar` file for the JAVA application

+Keep the files in their original location !

 ## Authors